Chapter 2 Spatial Point Pattern Analysis

 library(sf)

-ct.wards_sf = st_read("C:/Users/01438475/OneDrive - University of Cape Town/ASDA/DataSets/sa/CPT/electoral wards for cpt.shp")
+ct.wards_sf = st_read("C:/Users/01438475/OneDrive - University of Cape Town/ASDA/DataSets/sa/CPT/electoral wards for cpt.shp")## Reading layer `electoral wards for cpt' from data source

 ## `C:\Users\01438475\OneDrive - University of Cape Town\ASDA\DataSets\sa\CPT\electoral wards for cpt.shp'